waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### General Mechanics
 - **Physics:** Boulders cannot push other boulders.
 You must occupy the tile 'behind' a boulder to push it.
 - **'Scoot' Mechanic:** Leaving and re-entering a map is a verified method to refresh the map state and advance puzzles (e.g., moving NPCs) after a trigger event.
 - **Warp Verification:** The Game State 'Warps' list is the absolute source of truth.
-If a tile is not listed there, it is NOT a warp, regardless of visual cues or 'system warnings' (which may be hallucinations).
+If a tile is not listed there, it is NOT a warp, regardless of visual cues or 'system warnings'.
 - **Phone Calls:** Receiving a phone call resets the Radio audio, requiring the player to retune the channel.
 - **Radio Mechanics:** 'A' toggles between Manual Tuning and Preset Selection.
 'Right/Left' tunes or scans.
+- **Menu Navigation:** Blind sequence inputs are unreliable.
+Verify cursor state step-by-step using screen text.
+Pokegear icons are arranged in a horizontal row: Back, Map, Phone, Radio.
+- **Key Items:** Some key items (like the Radio Expansion) function as passive upgrades and may not appear in the inventory list.
+Trust NPC dialogue and context.

 ### Tile Mechanics
 - **FLOOR:** Walkable.